Shopify website builder review – all-around eCommerce star

 I'll go straight to the spoilers: Shopify is the most feature-rich eCommerce solution out in the market.
 These are the features offered, you can read all about them later on or just click on the ones that caught your eye the most:

-But without proof, these words are just bites of empty information on your screen, so let's have a look – is it exactly what are you looking for?
-Let's break down a few of its core eCommerce features and see how Shopify works.
+Of course, without proof, these words are just bites of empty information on your screen, so let's have a look – is it exactly what you are looking for?
+Let's break down a few of Shopify's core eCommerce features and see how it works.

 Automatic tax calculation